-Inside the course workbook: Working with probation
+Inside the coaching room: Working with probation

 After prison, comes probation.
 For some, this transition can be confusing - even frustrating - and there are significant consequences if it goes wrong.
 In this blog, Senior Lead Coach Amrit explains why it’s important that we talk about the challenges and opportunities of working with probation during our three-week course in prison.